senchalabs/connect/docs/session.md

     #get(hash, callback)         Fetch session data via the session fingerprint and callback(err, data)
     #set(hash, data, callback)   Commit the session for the fingerprint and callback(err)

-Your store may also want to comply with the default MemoryStore, by providing:
+Your store may also want to comply with the default `MemoryStore`, by providing:

     #clear(callback)            Clear all sessions and callback(err)
     #all(callback)              Fetches all active sessions and callback(err, sessions)